IvanTrutnev/react-native-big-calendar/CONTRIBUTING.md

 ## Thank you

-First off, thanks for your interest in `react-native-big-calendar` and for wanting to contribute!
+First off, thanks for your interest in `react-native-big-calendar-forked` and for wanting to contribute!

 ## Installation